 Just a few reminders for this week:

-- Tomorrow's pep rally theme is Olympics (going for the gold).
+- Tomorrow's pep rally theme is PINK OUT (wear pink)

 - Please be sure to check ClassDojo frequently for pictures and important messages.